Water is probably one of the most limiting factors when it comes to boondocking.

 - Put meals together in advance in disposable foil sheet pans ready to cook

 - Bake any sweet treats that we may want in advance

-Obviously this requires planning your meals out in advance which you will likely want to do anyways if you’re not dry camping within close distance of a grocery store.
+Obviously, this requires planning your meals out in advance, which you will likely want to do anyway if you’re not dry camping within close distance of a grocery store.

 Tips for saving water in the bathroom

 Ok, now that we’ve covered kitchen tips, let’s move on to the bathroom!
 Another high-water usage area in our RV.